LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 1. **Issue**: Chat Transcripts are not synced to SF

    **Possible causes:**
-   a.
-Scheduled sync jobs need to be defined
+   1. Scheduled sync jobs need to be defined
-   b.
-Job is defined, but the SF user is inactive
+   2. Job is defined, but the SF user is inactive

 ![](/img/sfdc 17.png)